» a credit and personal finance blog

 Where Credit Differs

 In order to build good credit, you need to show you can borrow money and responsibly pay it back.
-The act of paying back money you owe will help build solid credit history, which will then be reflected in a higher credit score.
-Your credit history and credit score is not only what will help creditors decide whether to approve you for a loan or new credit cards, but it will also determine how much they charge you in interest.
+The act of paying back money you owe will help build solid credit history, which will then be reflected in higher FICO credit scores.
+Your credit history and credit scores are not only what will help creditors decide whether to approve you for a loan or new credit cards, but they will also determine how much you're charged in interest.

 Building Credit With Debit